-1.-(1) An instrument is not made in accordance with this Schedule unless -

-- (a) subject to paragraph 3 - (i) it is made using the electronic transaction system and is in the prescribed form provided in the electronic transaction system; or - (ii) in a case where section 11(2A) applies it is in any of the forms provided at the prescribed website; - (b) it complies with paragraph 2; - (c) the donor executes the instrument in the presence of a witness, who must be a person mentioned in paragraph 2(1)(e), and must attest the donor's execution of the instrument; and - (d) all the prescribed requirements in connection with its execution are satisfied.

-(2) Regulations made under section 46 may make different provision according to whether -

-- (a) the instrument relates to personal welfare or to property and affairs (or to both); or - (b) only one or more than one donee is to be appointed (and if more than one, whether jointly or jointly and severally).
+- 1.-(1) An instrument is not made in accordance with this Schedule unless - (a) subject to paragraph 3, it is in any of the forms provided at the prescribed website; - (b) it complies with paragraph 2; and - (c) any prescribed requirements in connection with its execution are satisfied. - (2) Part 2 of the Electronic Transactions Act 2010 does not apply to the making or execution of an instrument under this Schedule. - (3) Regulations may make different provision according to whether - (a) the instrument relates to personal welfare or to property and affairs (or to both); - (b) only one or more than one donee is to be appointed (and if more than one, whether jointly or jointly and severally).